-

 Table of contents:

 Commander One has a flexible Terminal configuration allowing you to open it with the help of a hotkey.
-This Terminal emulator includes all the necessary capabilities, as a great plus is that you do not need to switch between applications while working with it, as all the terminal commands can be executed directly from the application window.
+This Mac Terminal emulator includes all the necessary capabilities, as a great plus is that you do not need to switch between applications while working with it, as all the terminal commands can be executed directly from the application window.

 Pros: